Turkey : Safety by CityTurkey - safety as a country

 WOMEN TRAVELERS RISK : MEDIUM

 If you're a woman traveling solo you should avoid walking alone after dark in this country.
 There have been reports of sexual assaults and verbal insults.
-These can happen even if your accompanied by a group.
+These can happen even if you are accompanied by a group.
 Avoid isolated or poorly lit areas.

 So...
 How Safe Is Ankara Really?